NomicFoundation/hardhat/docs/guides/vscode-tests.md

 }
 ```

+Install VS Code [Mocha Test Explorer](https://marketplace.visualstudio.com/items?itemName=hbenl.vscode-mocha-test-adapter) plugin

-Finally, you can set a shortcut for this VS Code command `test-explorer.run-test-at-cursor`, and you will be able to run the test you are currently editing with it.
+Finally, you can set a [shortcut](https://code.visualstudio.com/docs/getstarted/keybindings) for this VS Code command `test-explorer.run-test-at-cursor`, and you will be able to run the test you are currently editing with it.

 ## Running TypeScript test